hewison-chris/agora-cl-docs/website/docs/devtools/net-design.md

 ##  Objective

-We aim to achieve a design that will specify the networking requirements needed for interoperability and Mainnet in the Prysm Client.
+We aim to achieve a design that will specify the networking requirements needed for interoperability and Mainnet in the Agora-cl Client.

 **Background**
 Networking is a critical component in building out a client and for communicating and interfacing with other ETH 2.0 clients.
 The requirements for both interoperability and mainnet are specified in this [doc](https://github.com/ethereum/eth2.0-specs/blob/dev/specs/phase0/p2p-interface.md) in the specs repository.
 This document will primarily deal with the three core aspects required for communicating with other clients.

   - 1) How peers are discovered
   - 2) How messages are propagated through the network(gossip).
   - 3) How peers respond to requests from other peers and vice-versa.